Geal/langsec-2017-Writing-Parsers-Like-it-is-2017/slides.md

 VLC uses the autotools heavily, and builds the module correctly for the right platform automatically (with libtool, etc)
 </details>

+# Integrating with autotools

+- rustc knows how to make libraries
+- libtool knows how to make libraries
+- let's make an object file and give it to libtool

 # First, check for cargo and Rust